Nash Ambassador: 1955

-Airflyte styling entered its final season with the heavily facelifted 1955 versions, created under the direction of Edmund E. Anderson.
-"Scenaramic" wrap-around windshields accompanied an entirely new front-end treatment with a new oval grille incorporating the headlights.
+The Airflyte styling entered its final season with the heavily facelifted 1955 versions created under the direction of Edmund E. Anderson.
+"Scenaramic" wrap-around windshields accompanied a new front-end treatment with a new oval grille incorporating the headlights.
 The front fenders featured raised front wheel arches that showed more of the front wheel and tire than Nash had revealed since the 1949 models debuted.
 Ambassadors were now available with a V8 engine for the first time.
 The engine was supplied by Packard as part of George W. Mason's vision to have Packard join AMC to help achieve the economies of scale of the domestic Big Three automakers.
 The 320 CID V8 produced 208 hp and mated to Packard's Ultramatic automatic transmission.